Skip to Main Content

 State Aid to Public Libraries (local aid for libraries)

 Libraries certified in the State Aid to Public Libraries Program will receive the largest state aid awards since the program began over 100 years ago.
 Certified libraries will share over $20 million in funding.
-Attleboro, for example, went from $59,422.67 in state aid funding in 2015 to $109,043 in the FY2023 cycle.
-Learn more about how the State Aid to Public Libraries Program saves money and gives residents more access to resources.
+Pittsfield, for example, went from $65,674.22 in state aid funding in 2015 to $152,495.55 in 2025.
+The State Aid to Public Libraries Program is at the core of sharing materials across Massachusetts.
+It gives residents access to millions of items beyond what any single library owns.
+This means that residents get more while local communities save money.
+Learn more about the benefits of the program.

-Federal funding to libraries (MBLC's direct grants to libraries program)
+Federal Funding to Libraries (MBLC's LSTA grants program)

 EBook Pricing

 Publishers often charge libraries triple what a consumer pays for the same eBook with more restrictive licenses.
-These policies have severely limited libraries’ ability to purchase electronic content to meet demand.
+These policies have severely limited libraries' ability to purchase electronic content to meet demand.
 For library users with dyslexia, disabilities, and mobility challenges, eBooks and audiobooks are a necessity.
-H.4802 - An Act addressing challenges facing public libraries and digital resource collections sought to lean on the Commonwealth’s strong consumer protection law to require publishers to use fair practices when doing business with libraries.
-This bill also did not make it to a floor vote.
+This fall the Massachusetts Senate passed S.2710 An Act Addressing the Challenges Facing Public Libraries and Digital Resource Collections, a bill that addresses the unfair marketplace and contracting restrictions libraries face when purchasing electronic materials.

 Contact: Rob Favini